gambitproject/gambit/doc/tools.simpdiv.rst

    Specify the maximum regret criterion for acceptance as an approximate Nash equilibrium (default is 1e-8).
 See :ref:`pygambit-nash-maxregret` for interpretation and guidance.

+.. cmdoption:: -d DECIMALS

+   .. versionadded:: 16.2.0

+   Simplicial subdivision operates on a triangulation grid in the set of mixed strategy profiles.
+   Therefore, it produces output in which all probabilities are expressed as rational numbers, and by default the output reports these.
+By specifying this option, instead probabilities are expressed as floating-point numbers with the specified number of decimal places.
+Specifying this option sacrifices some precision in reporting the output of the method, in exchange for probabilities which are more human-readable.

 .. cmdoption:: -v

    Sets verbose mode.
 In verbose mode, initial points, as well as